NuTufts/larflow/README.md

 * ROOT (6.12/04 known to work)
 * opencv (3.2.0 known to work)
-* pytorch (0.4.1 known to work)
+* pytorch (1.3, 1.4 known to work)
 * numpy (1.14.03 known to work)
 * tensorboardX (from [here](https://github.com/lanpa/tensorboard-pytorch))
 * tensorboard
-* cuda (8.0,9.0,9.1 known to work)
+* cuda (currently using 10.1)
 * Eigen 3

+UBDL dependencies
+* larlite: following X branch
+* Geo2D:
+* LArOpenCV:
+* larcv:
+* ublarcvapp:
+* cilantros:
-* GLEW (opengl library)
+* nlohmann/json
 * (to do: add missing)

 ### Included as submodules

-* LArCV2 (tufts_ub branch): library for representing LArTPC data as images along with meta-data.
-Also, provides IO.
-* larlite: classes for meta-data.
-Also provides access to constants for the UB detector geometry and LAr physics
-* Geo2D: a library of 2D geometry tools to help calculate things like intersections of objects
-* LArOpenCV: a library of algorithms using the OpenCV library. built as libraries that are a part of larlite
-* larlitecv: a library to open larcv and larlite files in a coordinated fashion
-* larcvdataset: wrapper class providing interface to images stored in the larcv format. converts data into numpy arrays for use in pytorch
+* larcvdataset: wrapper class providing interface to images stored in the larcv format. converts data into numpy arrays for use in pytorch (deprecated)
-* Cilantro: a library with various Clustering routines w/ C++ API
+* Cilantro: a library with various Clustering routines w/ C++ API (deprecated)
-* Pangolin: a OpenGL viewer package, used by Cilantro
+* Pangolin: a OpenGL viewer package, used by Cilantro (deprecated)

 ## Setup